suchipi/suchibot/README.md

 - `type`: A string indicating which kind of event this KeyboardEvent represents; could be either "down" or "up".
 - `key`: A string from `Key` indicating which keyboard key this event pertains to.

+### isKeyboardEvent

+A function which returns whether its argument is a `KeyboardEvent` object.

+### isMouseEvent

+A function which returns whether its argument is a `MouseEvent` object.

 ### startListening